NDecision/Banzai/README.md

     var testObject = new TestObjectA();
     NodeResult<TestObjectA> result = await matchNode.ExecuteAsync(testObject);

+###Abstract Multi Nodes
+These nodes are synonymous with the above nodes, but are abstract and intended to serve as a base class for custom implementations.
+If you wish to create your own multi-node, inherit from one of these.
+These abstract classes contain all of the functionality of the corresponding concrete multi-nodes (the concrete multi-nodes directly inherit from these).

+<b>PipelineNodeBase/IPipelineNodeBase</b> - Base for concrete pipelines.

+<b>GroupNodeBase/IGroupNodeBase</b> - Base for concrete group nodes.

+<b>FirstMatchNodeBase/IFirstMatchNodeBase</b> - Base for concrete first match nodes.

 ###ExecutionContext
 The execution context flows through all nodes in the flow.
 The execution context contains options for running the flow as well as the